eyonggu/eyonggu.github.io/_posts/2022-02-25-kernel-start.markdown

 title: "Kernel start"
 date: 2022-02-25
 categories: jekyll blogging
+published: false
 ---

 Linux kernel start is also a very interesting area for anyone whole wants to understand everything from bootom.

+Just as for any user space program, the main() function is **not** the first executed instruction when it is started, same for kernel.
+There are many activities done before the main() function, for example, CPU/Memory HW preparation.
+To complicate the matter, quite many of those activities are implemented in assembly code, which makes it even harder to study,

 ## main() function of kernel